 How do you grease a Bundt pan?

 Greasing a Bundt pan is an essential step to ensuring your cake comes out in one piece.
 We recommend using shortening to grease the inside of a Bundt pan.
 Take a folded paper towel, dip into shortening, and generously grease all sides of the Bundt pan, even the inside piece.
 Be sure to cover all surfaces, top to bottom, inside ring and outside ring.
+If desired, add a tablespoon of all purpose flour, then turn the pan so that the flour coats all sides of the pan.
+Dump out the excess flour.

 - Be sure to grease all sides of the Bundt pan (outside and inside) with shortening to ensure it comes out of the pan easily.